Comparing Medicare Prescription Drug Plans For Seniors

 Medicare Prescription Drug plans, also known as Medicare Part D, help cover the cost of both generic and brand name medications.
 If you are already enrolled in Original Medicare (Part A and Part B), enrolling in a prescription drug plan will give you broader healthcare coverage that may also save you money.
 A Medicare Part D plan can be purchased as a standalone plan to supplement Original Medicare or to accompany a Medicare Supplement Plan.
 Another option for obtaining prescription drug coverage is with a Medicare Advantage plan—also known as Medicare Part C.

-- Medicare Part D plans are operated by Medicare approved private insurance companies.
+- Prescription drug plans are operated by Medicare approved private insurance companies.

-- Part D plans provide prescription drug coverage for both generic and brand name medications.
+- Part D plans help provide prescription drug coverage for both generic and brand name medications.

 - The cost of prescription drug coverage varies depending on the plan you choose, which medications you use and if your pharmacy is in network.

-- Drugs covered and plans can change from year to year.
+- Prescription drugs covered and plans can change from year to year.

-- Does the plan cover all of your current prescriptions?
+- Does the prescription drug plan cover all of your current prescriptions?

-- Are the premiums for the plan competitive compared to other options?
+- Are the premiums for the Medicare Part D plan competitive compared to other options?